Juuroku/DeepL-Tool-Firefox-Addon-/README.md

 	3. Click 'Translate' button or press `Enter` (use `Shift` + `Enter` for newlines) to open DeepL web.
 - Use DeepL API
 	1. Config your DeepL auth key (free) and target language in the option page.
-	2. Select text in webpage, right click the mouse to display context menu, click 'DeepL API Inpage Translate', and the result will display in right bottom of the page.
+	2. Select text in webpage, right click the mouse to display context menu, click 'DeepL API Inpage Translate', and the result will display in the bottom right corner of the page.

 ## Permisions Needed
 - Active Tab